supertigim/cognito_django_nextjs/README.md

 ## How to run ##

-This project uses docker-compose to run the Django and NextJS projects.
+Port **3005** for frontend and **8000** for backend are used.
+Therefore, other services that use these ports should be stopped before running the project.

 To run the project, run the following command:

 ```bash
 $ docker-compose up --build